mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 ---

 ## [Save Model](@id saveModel)
-Function receives the composite type `PowerSystem` and arguments by keyword to set the path, reference and note of the data set.
+The function receives the composite type `PowerSystem` and arguments by keyword to set the path, reference and note of the data set.
 ```@docs
 savePowerSystem
 ```